Crazy Taxi: Reception

 The original Dreamcast version of Crazy Taxi was one of the best-selling games for the console.
-The game was the second largest selling Dreamcast game in the United States in 2000, selling nearly 750,000 units, and is the third best-selling Dreamcast game in the United States with over a million units sold.
+The game was the second largest selling Dreamcast game in the United States in 2000, selling nearly 750,000 units, and is the third bestselling Dreamcast game in the United States with over a million units sold.
 The game was praised for capturing the arcade flavor, and possibly exceeding it by making the controls and execution of the crazy stunts easier to perform.
 The game did suffer from "pop-up" due to limited draw distances, and loss of frame rate when a large number of cars were on the screen.
 Critics noted the lack of depth given that it was a port of an arcade game, some difficulties with the destination arrow, and the poor "Wolfman Jack" impersonation of the in-game announcer.

 Crazy Taxi 2 was well received by reviewers with the new features helping to expand play from the original game, though some thought that more drastic changes could have been made in the sequel.
 Despite the addition of new maps, the lack of new gameplay elements caused Crazy Taxi 3 to be panned by reviewers.
 IGN noted in its review for Crazy Taxi 3 that "it's clear that the creative vibrancy that first imagined the Taxi series has waned considerably".

 The ports of the original game to the PS2 and GameCube platforms are not considered as strong as the Dreamcast game.
 Both were noted to suffer from more "pop-up" than the Dreamcast version, as well as poorer controls, despite having the same gameplay features.
 Graphic problems plagued the Crazy Taxi: Catch a Ride port to the Game Boy Advance; as IGN stated, "it's painfully obvious that the hardware just was never meant to push so much".
 Both PC ports for Crazy Taxi and Crazy Taxi 3 also suffered from graphics problems.